TDiblik/anyhow-tauri/README.md

 pub type Result<T> = std::result::Result<T, CommandError>;
 ```

 I've taken this code, further extended it, and added some additional features so that it's "smoother" for `anyhow` to work with `tauri`.
-Soooo... credit to _that mysterious Discord user_ :/
+The code is originally from his [gale project](https://github.com/Kesomannen/gale/blob/7d05fa16c3497dce002e3b77b29e2ec922fa1ad7/src-tauri/src/util/cmd.rs), which is under GPL-3.0, however, he said he's cool with this package being MIT.
+Sooo, go support him! :D